evmcnb/quartz/content/COPD.md

 - **Initial treatment**: short acting $\beta_2$ agonist (SABA) (salbutamol) and short acting muscarinic antagonist (SAMA) (ipratropium bromide) - as necessary

+Step up if **no** asthma features: LABA + LAMA

-Step up treatment when symptoms and exacerbations are still a problem with asthma/steroid responsive features
+Step up treatment when symptoms and exacerbations are still a problem with **asthma/steroid responsive features**:
 - Inhaled corticosteroids
 - Oral steroids (for exacerbation for 5 days)
 - Mucolytics